 Wedding Decor Inspiration:

-Tried to be as original with our decor planning, by staying away from the usual rose gold, crystal and glass.
+I tried to be as original with our decor planning, by staying away from the usual rose gold, crystal, and glass.
 Trends that have featured in the wedding industry for the last couple of years.
-Then we made use of different height elements, and colourful candles, which lit up the reception venue at night.
+Then we made use of different height elements, and colorful candles, which lit up the reception venue at night.

 Being tall, I was quite nervous about getting a wedding dress that would fit me well.
 I thought that it might be a good idea to fit as many dresses as possible at different bridal boutiques, to determine what I like, and would then go to see a designer to custom make a gown for me.
 To my surprise, I walked out with my dress after the first fitting at a bridal store.
 My dress was perfect for our farm wedding.

 I did not want to go for a formal or tight-fitting gown, and I found just the right fairytale bohemian dress at Bride&Co in Canal Walk.
 I opted for an ivory gown with layers of tulle, and the minimal beadwork along the bodice brought the perfect amount of femininity to the dress.
 Then I finished my look off with a customized leather jacket, handmade by my aunt, and a pair of cowboy boots straight from Texas!